Restorative Justice Team/Prison Ministry

 Corporal Works of Mercy

 "Over the twelve years of ministry, I have seen many men leave the unit with changed hearts and mindsets.
 I can do nothing but allow Christ to work through me.
 He has blessed me with the opportunity to see healing and transformation and see new creations return to the free-world as faithful followers of Christ.
 I have definitely found Christ in prison.
 Not only are those ministered to transformed, but those who volunteer are transformed as well.
-Whether you are available to help on a Saturday morning at a men's unit or would like to experience helping on a 'day of reflection', you will be forever changed.

 That is just how our Lord works." - Jane